pathogenwatch-oss/typing-databases/README.md

 This command will download each of the schemes.

 The script is "polite" and will download the schemes slowly.
-It will take a an hour or more, even on a good internet connection.
+It will take an hour or more, even on a good internet connection.
 The metadata for the downloaded schemes, including the update timestamp and location within the produced image, is printed to STDOUT along with being written to `selected_schemes.json`.